22940dev/port-jarvis/content/notes/finding-candidates-subdomain-takeovers/index.md

 ---

-I have several more [improvements](https://github.com/jakejarvis/subtake) I want to make to `subtake`, but still feel free to [make a suggestion](https://github.com/jakejarvis/subtake/issues) and/or contribute to it in the meantime.
+I have several more [improvements](https://github.com/jakejarvis/subtake#to-do) I want to make to `subtake` (integrating the `sonar.sh` script into the main program, an all-in-one automated Docker image, a self-updating list of services, etc.) but still feel free to [make a suggestion](https://github.com/jakejarvis/subtake/issues) and/or contribute to the repository in the meantime.

 Happy hunting, fellow penetrators! 😉